ShilpaChh/JavaScript_Fundamentals/challenges/05_calling_apis.md

 # Calling External APIs

 ## Objectives
-- Understand that for a server, the API is the definition of
+- Explain that for a server, the API is the definition of
     - What HTTP requests the server responds to
     - How you can expect the server to respond to a HTTP request
 - How we can use JavaScript's built-in `fetch` method to interact with APIs